sammysfo/Art-Supplies/statements.md

-The following companies all have discoverable information online about their sustainability efforts, or submitted information to us about their efforts.
+The following companies all have discoverable information online about their sustainability efforts, or submitted information to us about their efforts:
-Below are those resources:

 *    [Arches](https://arches-papers.com/arches-vs-sustainable-development/)